arminc/arminc.github.io/_posts/2010-01-12-eclipse-3-5-and-ubuntu-9-10-64-bit.md

   - eclipse
   - not working
   - ubuntu
+description: I installed my new laptop with the latest Ubuntu after that I downloaded Eclipse zip and unzipped it.
+I started the Eclipse and wanted to install some updates and plugins when I found out that the windows where not working properly.
+Windows would not refresh right and also all buttons on popup windows where not responding.
 ---
 I installed my new laptop with the latest Ubuntu after that I downloaded Eclipse zip and unzipped it.
 I started the Eclipse and wanted to install some updates and plugins when I found out that the windows where not working properly.
-Windows would not refresh right and also all buttons on popup windows where not responding. <!--more-->
+Windows would not refresh right and also all buttons on popup windows where not responding.

 I was searching the net when I found out that this was a known bug in eclipse, they fixed it in 3.6 dev edition.
 So you have two options for solving this problem: